Artscroll Stone Edition Tanach

 Would you suggest this as a primary or a secondary Bible?

 The AST is ideal as a primary Bible to carry around and read from on a regular basis.
-At the same time, it lacks the New Testament, so if you want the complete set you'll need to tote two Bibles around...unless you have them both as apps on your phone, in which case your problem is solved.
+At the same time, it doesn't feature the Apostolic Writings, so if you wanted both Testaments on hand you'll need to tote two Bibles around...unless you have them both as apps, in which case all you need is your phone.